-NOTICE OF ANNUAL GENERAL AND SPECIAL MEETING OF SHAREHOLDERS to be held on November 24, 2020 at 10:00 a.m.
+NOTICE OF ANNUAL GENERAL AND SPECIAL MEETING OF SHAREHOLDERS to be held on November 23, 2021 at 10:00 a.m.
 Eastern Time

-TELECONFERENCE DIAL IN: 1-416-764-8658 OR 1-888-886-7786 (TOLL-FREE), CONFERENCE ID: 24372440
+TELECONFERENCE DIAL IN: 1-416-764-8658 OR 1-888-886-7786 (TOLL-FREE), CONFERENCE ID: 24917102

-NOTICE IS HEREBY GIVEN that the annual general and special meeting (the "Meeting") of the holders (the "Shareholders") of common shares ("Common Shares") of Revival Gold Inc. (the "Company") will be held at 145 King St. West, Suite 2870, Toronto, ON M5H 1J8, Canada and by teleconference call, on November 24, 2020, at 10:00 a.m.
+NOTICE IS HEREBY GIVEN that the annual general and special meeting (the "Meeting") of the holders (the "Shareholders") of common shares ("Common Shares") of Revival Gold Inc. (the "Company") will be held at 145 King St. West, Suite 2870, Toronto, ON M5H 1J8, Canada and by teleconference call, on November 23, 2021, at 10:00 a.m.
 (Eastern Time) for the following purposes, all as more particularly described in the enclosed shareholder information circular (the "Circular"):

-- (a) to elect seven directors of the Company for the ensuing year; - (b) to appoint the auditor and to authorize the directors to fix its remuneration; - (c) to approve the Company's 10% "rolling" stock option plan; - (d) to transact such further and other business as may be properly brought before the meeting or any adjournment thereof.
+- (a) to receive the Company's financial statements for the year ended June 30, 2021 and the report of the auditors thereon; - (b) to set the number of directors of the Company at seven (7); - (c) to elect the directors of the Company for the ensuing year - (d) to appoint the auditor and to authorize the directors to fix its remuneration; - (e) to approve the Company's 10% "rolling" stock option plan; - (f) to transact such further and other business as may be properly brought before the meeting or any adjournment thereof.

-The record date for the determination of Shareholders entitled to receive notice of, and to vote at, the Meeting or any adjournments or postponements thereof is October 6, 2020, the close of business on the day immediately preceding the day on which the notice is given (the "Record Date").
+The record date for the determination of Shareholders entitled to receive notice of, and to vote at, the Meeting or any adjournments or postponements thereof is October 14, 2021, the close of business on the day immediately preceding the day on which the notice is given (the "Record Date").
 Shareholders whose names have been entered in the register of Shareholders at the close of business on the Record Date will be entitled to receive notice of, and to vote, at the Meeting or any adjournments or postponements thereof.